mF2C/cau-client/README.md

 For the IT1 demo, the socket server runs on 0.0.0.0:46065.
 Both the CAU and leader CAU ip:port are expected to be passed in as application arguments on launching the application.

+For the IT2 demo, the agent's private key and X509 certificate are written to the shared file volume pkidata.
+Traefik will pick up the credentials and use the certificate as its server credential.

 Example usage:

 java -jar cau-client.jar 127.0.0.1:46400 127.0.0.1:46410